Leaving school or college and wondering what your next steps could be?

 A key route into higher education for degrees or degree level apprenticeships.

 You will typically choose 3 A Levels which are available in a wide range of subjects across the city; for example history, maths and sciences to more applied subjects such as business, media studies and IT.
 They are usually studied at the same time over two years.
-Alongside your chosen A Levels, you will have opportunities to undertake enrichment programmes across a range of areas.
+Alongside your chosen A Levels, you will have opportunities to undertake activities that expand your learning beyond the subjects you’re studying (these are known as enrichment programmes and can cover a range of areas).

 For further information, visit: